openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 `scan on`

-`devices` Your iphone is listed by MAC Address and Name which you set in Settings>General>About>Name.
+`devices` Your iphone is listed by MAC Address and the Name you set in Settings>General>About>Name.

 `agent on`